The best CPD for UK Computing Teachers

 Attending an Industry Show might not seem a great place for CPD, but get past the stands of businesses trying to sell you something, and there are also a ton of invaluable talks and workshops going on.

 I hope you found this list of the best CPD for computing teachers useful.
 Think I’ve missed something?
-Let me know in the comments!Thank you for reading!
-GirlGeekUpNorth x
+Let me know in the comments!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter